d4ytox/EatYourFibers/README.md

 ## CONS:
 - This technique has the inconvenient of possibly crashing the local process since we aren't spawning a new thread to exec the payload from.

 ### NOTE: These are POC techniques, they aren't intended to be used in real-life red-teaming scenarios.
-The POC demonstrates the technique, but no attempt has been made to make the rest of POCs evasive (Think - obfuscation, encryption, where to write in memory...).
+The POC demonstrates the technique, but no attempt has been made to make the rest of POCs evasive (Think - obfuscation, encryption, where to write the payload...).